ganeshsiva18/ganeshsiva18/README.md

 ## 🌱 About me!
 I am Ganesh Sivadasan, a Freshman student at Hunter College who is pursuing a Bachelor's in Computer Science.

-I am skilled in C#, C++, Python, and Java.
-I aim to contribute to Open-Source projects and create APIs or Desktop and Mobile Applications.
+I am skilled in C#, C++, Python, Java, and HTML/CSS.
+I am looking to contribute to open-source projects and expand my software portfolio.

 Outside of CS, I enjoy learning new skills, such as baking, cooking, and working on home improvement projects